ushuayac/macOSDrives/README.md

 - Format the Macs drive to APFS and name it Macintosh HD
     - changed from Mac HD
     - Eliminates need to go into disk utility

+- Checks if the USB is using the new partition scheme (listed below) or the legacy scheme

 - Include options for launching installers from terminal in addition to ASR installation (in case ASR isn’t working)